gyrdym/ml_algo/README.md

     - assets/datasets/pima_indians_diabetes_database.csv
 ````

-Of course you need to create the assets directory in the file system and put the dataset's file there.
+You need to create the assets directory in the file system and put the dataset's file there.
 After that you
 can access the dataset:

 ```dart